 Demi Lovato has solidified herself as a hair chameleon throughout her career, but as of recently, the singer's stayed true to her signature dark 'do — even if she has played around with different styles and lengths.
-But following the end of her Tell Me You Love Me European tour, Lovato decided that her time off called for a big hair change.
-She posted a photo of her new honey-blonde hue to her Instagram story, no captions needed.
+But following the end of her Tell Me You Love Me European tour, Lovato decided that her time off called for a big change.
+Before long she posted a cryptic photo of her new honey-blonde hue to her Instagram story, no captions needed.

 It's all par for this beauty lover's course, this we know, but where the inspiration came from might surprise you.